Signs You May Need Pain Management: Don’t Ignore These Red Flags

 Doctor showing an X-ray to a female patient during a medical consultation in a hospital setting

-Certain conditions like arthritis, fibromyalgia, sciatica, or past injuries often lead to chronic pain.
-If you have any of these, proactive pain management can prevent the pain from worsening.
+Conditions such as arthritis, fibromyalgia, sciatica, and old injuries can all lead to chronic discomfort.
+If you have one of these, proactive pain management can prevent flare-ups, improve mobility, and protect your long-term health.

 Smiling patient describing her symptoms to a doctor during a friendly consultation in a medical office